Capital gains tax on separation

 - in such circumstances that the separation is likely to be permanent.

-After I separate from my spouse/civil partner, can I still transfer assets between us free of CGT?
+After I separate from my spouse/civil partner, can I still transfer assets between under the ‘no gain no loss’ rules?

-In general terms, the transfer of assets between spouses after the tax year of separation will be treated as gifts and therefore liable to CGT.
+In general terms, if transfer of assets between spouses/civil partners do not qualify for ‘no gain no loss’ treatment, they will be treated as gifts and therefore liable to CGT.
 However private residence relief may be available if the asset being transferred is the family home (see below).

-I have stayed in the jointly owned family house and my spouse/civil partner has moved out.
-What happens when the house is sold?
+I have stayed in the jointly-owned family home and my spouse/civil partner has moved out.
+What happens when the home is sold?

-As the house is jointly owned, your share of the proceeds will remain free of CGT as it is your main home.
+Your share of the proceeds will remain free of CGT assuming it has been your main home throughout the entire period of ownership.
 Any profit on your spouse/civil partner’s share may be liable to CGT.
-If the property is sold within 9 months (18 months for disposals prior to 6 April 2020) of them moving out, then the exemption from CGT for their main residence will apply to the period of absence; after that a proportion of their gain will become liable to tax (but see below).
+If the property is sold within 9 months of them moving out, then the exemption from CGT for their main residence will apply to the period of absence; after that a proportion of their gain may become liable to tax (but see below).

 Your spouse/civil partner will still have their annual exempt amount to use against this gain, if they have not used it against other gains, and will be able to use any capital losses they have.